 Injuries involving students

-An SFM study found that about a quarter of school employee injuries involve students.
+An SFM study found that about 40% of school employee injuries involve students.
 Most of these are due to staff responding to students who are acting out, but many are due to playing with students, or assisting and transferring students.
 Special education and general education assistants are the most at risk.

 Encourage staff to demonstrate physical activities and "Facilitate, don't participate" instead of actively participating in game play.
 Download our Facilitate, don't participate Supervisor Initiated Training talk guide for details.